Metro Biosolids Center

 5240 Convoy, San Diego, CA 92111

-The location of the Metro Biosolids Center required construction of two pipelines to feed the facility; the 17-mile Miramar Pipeline from the Point Loma Wastewater Treatment Plant and a five-mile pipeline from the North City Water Reclamation Plant.
+- The dewatering of the wet biosolids from both the Point Loma Wastewater Treatment Plant and North City Water Reclamation Plant.

 The raw solids are thickened in five centrifuges before being pumped into one of three anaerobic digesters.
 There, the volume of organic matter is reduced in a process similar to human digestion.
 After digestion the organic solids are referred to as biosolids.
 From the anaerobic digesters, the biosolids are sent to a Digested Biosolids Storage Tank where they are mixed with biosolids from the Point Loma Wastewater Treatment Plant.